Using the TableKit extension with Pages

 Best practice

 Always use the TableKit extension from @tiptap-pro/extension-pages-tablekit when working with Pages.
-Do not use the open source TableKit extension, as it's not compatible with the layout generated by the Pages extension.
+Do not use the open-source @tiptap/extension-table or ConvertKit's built-in tables — neither is compatible with the layout the Pages extension produces.

 3. Table features